phoe/the-great-rouclere/README.md

 * create a magic show with multiple HTTP servers, with the possibility of setting expectations for each of them separately,
 * create expectations that can be triggered multiple times, including permanent expectations that never time out,
 * provide the current list of expectations and letdowns to user code as introspection,
-* call user-provides code for all surprises and letdowns at the end of the magic show,
+* call user-provided code for all surprises and letdowns at the end of the magic show,
+* defer computation of some values to when requests arrive by accepting zero-arg functions instead of literals in most places,
 * signal a variety of errors for ensuring expectation consistency.

 See [the test file](tests.lisp) for the capabilities of the current API.